 - 1. All 'looked after' children or children who were previously 'looked after' - 2.
-Students who have a Statement of Special Educational Needs where Redborne is named on the statement - Any other students, with applications accepted in chronological order of receipt by the school.
+Students who have a Statement of Special Educational Needs where Redborne is named on the statement - 3.
+Any other students, with applications accepted in chronological order of receipt by the school.

-In addition please note the following:
+5.5 In addition please note the following:

-- An application form for a place in the Sixth Form will be available from the published date in the school's calendar.
+An online application process for a place in the Sixth Form will be available from the published date in the school's calendar.
 When completed, applicants for a place should return this form to the school by the published deadline.
-Applications received after this date will only be considered if the admission number has not been exceeded and they will be considered on a 'first come first served' basis - The allocation of places will take place after this deadline and students will be informed by mid-May as to whether a conditional place (ie subject to the student meeting the entry requirements) will be offered - 3.
+Applications received after this date will only be considered if the admission number has not been exceeded and they will be considered on a 'first come first served' basis.

+- 2. The allocation of places will take place after this deadline and students will be informed by mid-May as to whether a conditional place (i.e. subject to the student meeting the entry requirements) will be offered. - 3.
 The allocation of students to particular subjects/classes will be on a 'first come first served basis' with a chronological record of receipt of applications being kept.
-Allocation to particular subjects/classes where the number of students exceeds the published maximum class size will be on the basis of order of receipt and the student being predicted to achieve the published general and subject specific minimum entry requirements.
-A 'reserve list' will be maintained for subjects/classes where this process has had to be implemented - 4.
-If the admission number is exceeded a reservation list will be maintained until the second Friday after the start of term in September.
+Priority will be given to meeting students' top three subject choices if a student wishes to study four subjects, places will be offered in the fourth subject if there is still available space once all 'three-subject' allocations have been completed. - 4.
+If the number of applications for a particular subject exceeds the maximum class size, it may be possible to put on additional classes, but this cannot be guaranteed. - 5.
+Allocation to particular subjects/classes where the number of students exceeds the published maximum class size will be on the basis of order of receipt and the student being predicted to achieve the published general and subject specific minimum entry requirements (subject to note 3 above).
+A 'reserve list' will be maintained for subjects/classes where this process has had to be implemented. - 6.
+If the admission number is exceeded a reservation list will be maintained until the second Friday after the start of term in September. - 7.
+Applications received in-year will be considered on an individual case by case basis.

-Appeals
+6. Appeals

-Parents who may wish to appeal against non-admission will have the right of appeal to an independent Appeals Panel.
-The decision of the Appeals Panel will be binding.
+6.1 Parents who may wish to appeal against non-admission will have the right of appeal to an independent Appeals Panel.

+6.2 The decision of the Appeals Panel will be binding.
 Details of admissions and appeals arrangements will be published each year.